 Blue Brain Project (BBP)

-Founded in 2005 within the Brain Mind Institute of the École Polytechnique Fédérale de Lausanne (EPFL), the aim of Blue Brain is to build accurate, biologically detailed, digital reconstructions and simulations of the rodent brain and, ultimately the human brain.
+EPFL’s Blue Brain Project is a Swiss brain research Initiative led by Founder and Director Professor Henry Markram.
+The aim of Blue Brain is to build accurate, biologically-detailed, digital reconstructions and simulations of the rodent brain and, ultimately the human brain.

 Therefore, the supercomputer-based simulations and reconstructions built by Blue Brain offer a radically new approach for understanding the multi-level structure and function of the brain.

-Blue Brain has published over 100 peer-reviewed scientific papers in international journals since it started in 2005.
+Blue Brain has published over 140 peer-reviewed scientific papers in international journals.

-In 2015, Blue Brain reached a major milestone that demonstrates the power of its approach with the publication of the largest neuroscience study ever published to date.
-Blue Brain’s first draft digital reconstruction of neocortical microcircuitry (Markram et al, 2015), demonstrates the feasibility of building and simulating a digital copy of a part of the brain and demonstrated that multi-disciplinary big science in neuroscience is feasible (82 scientists contributed to the study).
+In 2015, Blue Brain reached a major milestone with the publication of a first draft of the digital reconstruction of neocortical microcircuitry (Markram et al, 2015).
+The study confirmed the feasibility of building and simulating a digital copy of a part of the brain and demonstrated that multi-disciplinary Big Science in the field of neuroscience yields favorable results (82 scientists contributed to the study).

 The paper, which appeared in the journal Cell, represents the most complete description of any neural microcircuit to date.
-It provides a complete digital map of all the cells and synapses in a block of neural tissue; and it describes simulation experiments replicating a range of previous in vivo experiments (studies using a whole, living organism as opposed to a partial or dead organism), without having to tune any of the model parameters.
-In other words, a digital copy of a part of brain behaves like a real part of the brain.
+It provides a complete digital map of all the cells and synapses in a block of neural tissue and describes simulation experiments replicating a range of previous in vivo experiments.
+In other words, our digital copy of a part of the brain behaves like a real part of the brain.

-The most significant advance that this study makes is actually as a new method of science.
-It proves that one does not need to measure everything in the brain to infer and reconstruct it in all its details.
-This is the advance that makes it in principle feasible to reconstruct the human brain even though we can never measure all its parts.
+Most significantly, this study advances the case for simulation as a useful new method in neuroscience.
+It proves that we understand the basic properties of the components and interconnections of the brain well enough to be able to reconstruct and simulate certain physiological functions.
+This advance makes it feasible, in principle, to reconstruct the human brain even though we can never measure all its parts.

-Science – build larger areas of the brain (the neocortex and its input brain region the thalamus) and at higher resolution (the molecules inside of each cell).
+Building larger areas of the brain - the neocortex and its connecting brain region, the thalamus and at higher resolution (the molecules inside of each cell).
 By practicing the method on the mouse brain we can find out how to build the human brain with minimal data.

-Translational – building on Blue Brain’s current research strengths, driving translational research with a focus on applications of neurological disorders, neurotechnologies and machine learning (computers having the ability to learn without being specifically programmed).
-Blue Brain will launch 1-2 spin off companies in the next four years.
+Furthering Blue Brain’s current research strengths, driving translational research with a focus on applications of neurological disorders, neurotechnologies and machine learning.

-Dissemination – continuation of open collaboration through delivering Open Sourced models and tools to the scientific community through the platforms of the Human Brain Project.
-Ultimately to catalyze community collaboration on reconstructing and simulating biologically detailed models of the brain.
+Continuation of open collaboration through delivering open sourced models and tools to the scientific community through the platforms of the Human Brain Project.
+Ultimately catalyzing community collaboration on reconstructing and simulating biologically detailed models of the brain.